rajat-bhootra/Systems_programming-/README.md

 # Systems_programming-
-assignments of C programming language
+it's a core course (CS2013) in CSE at IIT-PALAKKAD. learning C programming language.